The Complete Guide to Renting a Scooter or Quad in Vanuatu

 How to Ride a Scooter in Vanuatu

-Your rental scooter or moped will have a side stand or centre stand to keep it upright when parked.
-Hold the handlebars, relieve the pressure from the side stand, and fold it up.
-For centre stands, simply sit on the bike and roll it forward until it’s off the stand.
+Your rental scooter will have either a side stand or a centre stand to stop it from toppling over.
+Hold onto the handlebars, take the pressure off the stand and kick the side stand up.
+If it’s on a centre stand, sit on the scooter and roll it gently forward until it comes off the stand.

 The Road Rules of Vanuatu